Luke Saville: 2008–2011

-2012
+2012: Turned Pro

 Saville was awarded qualifying wildcards into the events held in Brisbane, Sydney, and the Australian Open.
 In Brisbane, Saville reached the second round of qualifying, after defeating Alex Bolt, 6–4, 1–6, 6–3, but later fell to Tatsuma Ito in the second round, 2–6, 2–6.
 In Sydney qualifying, Saville was knocked out in the first round by Andre Begemann, 4–6, 4–6.
 Saville lost in the first round of Australian Open qualifying, going down to Ivo Minář, 6–7(3), 1–6.

-2013
+2013: Grand Slam debut

 Saville began his year by losing in the opening rounds of qualifying at both the 2013 Brisbane International and Sydney International to John Millman and Tatsuma Ito, his first top 100 opponent.
-Saville was awarded a wild card into the 2013 Australian Open.
-In his ATP main draw debut, he lost in round one to Japanese Go Soeda in four sets.
+Saville was awarded a wildcard into the 2013 Australian Open for his Grand Slam debut.
+In his first ATP main draw, he lost in round one to Japanese Go Soeda in four sets.
 After a number of early round losses in futures and challenger tournaments in Australia, Japan and the United States.
 After a number of early losses, Saville made the final of the USA futures F10 event in Little Rock.
 He lost in straight sets to Austin Krajicek.

 From May to August, Saville competed in tournaments throughout Asia and North America, with a record of five wins to seven losses.
 His top result being in the Korea futures F5 event where he reached the quarterfinals.
 In September, Saville returned to form competing in Australian Futures tournaments.
 He reached the semifinal at the F6 event in Toowoomba, going down to Andrew Whittington in three sets.
 After losing in the second round of the Australia F7 in Cairns, he again won through to a semifinal at the Australia F8 tournament in Alice Springs.
 He lost to Jordan Thompson in a third set tiebreak.
 After a first round loss in the Australia F9 tournament in Sydney to Blake Mott, Saville won his first title of the year at the Australia F10 event in Sydney.
 He defeated Yasutaka Uchiyama in a three set final.
 He was forced to withdraw from his match with Jordan Thompson with a hamstring injury.
 Saville then returned to the challenger circuit with first round and second round losses in the 2013 Melbourne Challenger and the Traralgon ATP Challenger.
 In November, Saville made the final of the Thailand F4, but lost to Yasutaka Uchiyama in three sets.
 He lost to Uchiyama again in round 2 the following week in the Thailand F5.
 Saville finished his year with a semifinal loss at the Australian Open Wildcard Playoff to Ben Mitchell in straight sets.
 Saville finished 2013 ranked World No. 398.